spedemon/Occiput/README.rst

 Tomographic reconstruction software for PET, PET-MRI and SPECT in 2D, 3D (volumetric) and 4D (spatio-temporal) in Python.

 The software provides high-speed reconstruction using Graphics Processing Units (GPU).
-Note: an NVidia CUDA compatible GPU is required.
+Note: an NVidia CUDA-compatible GPU is required.

 ``Occiput`` can be utilized with arbitrary scanner geometries.
-It provides production quality image reconstruction with standard algorithms (such as MLEM and OSEM) and implements advanced algorithms for motion correction, kinetic imaging and for multi-modal reconstruction.
+It can be utilized for abstract tomographic reconstruction experiments to develop new algorithms and explore new system geometries, or to connect to real-world scanners, providing production quality image reconstruction with standard algorithms (such as MLEM and OSEM).

+``Occiput`` implements advanced algorithms for motion correction, kinetic imaging, multi-modal reconstruction, respiratory and cardiac gated imaging.
 The source code contains Jupyter notebooks with examples.

-A Python package implementing the interface to the ``Siemens Biograph mMR`` PET-MRI scanner is available upon request and following authorization from Siemens.
+A Python extension package ``Occiput_Interface_Biograph_mMR``, implementing the interface to the Siemens Biograph mMR PET-MRI scanner is available upon request and following authorization from Siemens.
+Notebooks containing Biograph_mMR in the title can only be executed after installing the extension package.
 Please email us at occiput.reconstruction@gmail.com

 Installation